LTE=4g, WCDMA/HSPA=3g, GSM and GPRS and others=2g. 2g is switched off in Australia.

 Click here for other Telstra locations in Australia.

-Vodafone Australia have said "We are carrying out detailed network infrastructure planning, including timeline and vendors, and we will announce details when they are finalised."
-They do plan on launching first in the UK, later this year.
+Vodafone Australia said "We are carrying out detailed network infrastructure planning, including timeline and vendors, and we will announce details when they are finalised."
+They have since launched in seven UK cities on 3 July.

 Optus, who said in late May it was "months away" from launching its 5G network, also competitively said using its 5G network would cost $70 per month for unlimited data.
 Their rollout started in August.

-Click here to see Optus's "Home Network" plan, now available in certain suburbs.
+Click here to see Optus's 5G Mobile Coverage Map, now available in a few places.

 Click here for Ericsson's background article to the chart at the top.